bornedj/rustBook/README.md

 ### Smart Pointers

 Section covers boxes, the deref and drop trait, the reference counter type, reference cell type, and how reference cycles can cause memory leaks.

+### fearless concurrency

+Chapter covers how Rust's ownership and type systems allow for "fearless" use of concurrency.